And Now...Back To Our Regularly-Scheduled Programming

 1929 = Liz Claiborne = Belgian-American fashion designer

-1934 = Shirley Jones = American actress and singer
+1934 = Shirley Jones = American actor and singer

 1935 = Herb Alpert = American singer-songwriter, trumpet player, and producer